-- 28. Auditors appointed by the Accounts Commission or Auditor General must comply with the Code of Audit Practice and relevant supporting guidance.
+29. Auditors appointed by the Accounts Commission or Auditor General must comply with the Code of Audit Practice and relevant supporting guidance.
 When auditing the financial statements auditors must also comply with professional standards issued by the Financial Reporting Council and those of the professional accountancy bodies.
 These standards impose stringent rules to ensure the independence and objectivity of auditors.
-Audit Scotland has in place robust arrangements to ensure compliance with these standards including an annual "fit and proper" declaration for all members of staff.
-The arrangements are overseen by the Director of Audit Services, who serves as Audit Scotland's Ethics Partner. - 29.
-The engagement lead for Western Isles Integration Joint Board is Brian Howarth, Assistant Director.
+Audit Scotland has robust arrangements in place to ensure compliance with these standards including an annual "fit and proper" declaration for all members of staff.
+The arrangements are overseen by the Director of Audit Services, who serves as Audit Scotland's Ethics Partner.

+30. The engagement lead for Western Isles Integration Joint Board is Brian Howarth, Audit Director.
 Auditing and ethical standards require the appointed auditor to communicate any relationships that may affect the independence and objectivity of audit staff.
-We are not aware of any such relationships pertaining to the audit of Western Isles Integration Joint Board.
+We are not aware of any such relationships pertaining to the audit of Western Isles Integration Joint BoardWestern Isles Integration Joint Board.